Sean12mps/js_loader/README.md

 # js_loader
-JS Loader to add more values to Calibrefx Themes
+JS Loader is a wordpress plugin to easily add jQuery and JavaScript files.
+In the future, it meant to be the gateway of all jQuery and JavaScript functionality.